-Social media yanking shooting videos faster – if not by much
+Buffalo shooting: Sites yank videos faster, but not by much

 In April, Twitter enacted a new policy on “perpetrators of violent attacks” to remove accounts maintained by “individual perpetrators of terrorist, violent extremist, or mass violent attacks,” along with tweets, manifestos and other material produced by perpetrators of such attacks.
 On Sunday, though, clips of the video were still circulating on the platform.

 One clip purporting to display a first-person view of the gunman moving through a supermarket firing at people was posted to Twitter at 8:12 AM Pacific Time, and was still viewable more than four hours later.

-Twitter did not immediately respond to a request for comment.
+Twitter said Sunday it was working to remove material related to the shooting that violates its rules.
+But the company added that when people share media to condemn it or provide context, sharing videos and other material from the shooter may not be a rules violation.
+In these cases, Twitter said it covers images or videos with a “sensitive material” cover that users have to click through in order to view them.

 At a news conference following the attack, New York Gov, Kathy Hochul said social media companies must be more vigilant in monitoring what happens on their platforms and found it inexcusable the live-stream wasn’t taken down “within a second.”